 - Small Business Technology Transfer Program (STTR): The STTR program is similar to the SBIR program.
-It also focuses on businesses involved with research, but is only available to businesses that work a formal research institution.
-It’s also more restrictive by industry, as only 5 federal agencies award STTR grants currently:
+It also focuses on businesses involved with a research program, but is only available to those based at a formal research institution.
+It’s also more restrictive by industry, as only five federal agencies award STTR grants currently:

 - Department of Defense